 How do you make ends meet?

 We refer to our funding model as Community Supported Filmmaking, because we are almost entirely reliant on our audience for the funding of both our films and of Happen Films as a business.
-For the sake of resilience, we don’t have all our eggs in one basket; our sources of income are Patreon, Open Collective, YouTube ad revenue, and one-off donations.
-You can learn more about Patreon and Open Collective on our Support page.
+For the sake of resilience, we don’t have all our eggs in one basket; our sources of income are Patreon, Open Collective, YouTube ad revenue, screening licences, and one-off donations.
+(See the Support page for more info about each of these.)

 How are funds used?

-If you’re considering donating to Happen Films, you’re probably interested to know how your money will be used.
+If you’re considering donating to Happen Films, you might be interested to know how your money will be used.
 Weekend trips to tropical islands? 🙂

 Our major costs are the usual ones for a film production house, with the less usual element that we prioritse buying film gear secondhand (except for batteries and hard drives).
 The conflict between our films’ messages and the high energy/mining/waste involved in creating the gear we use is not lost on us and each purchase is thoughtfully made.
 (If you’re in film yourself and have a geeky interest in the gear we use, we’ve added the list on the FAQs page.)